drand/website/docs/operator/deploy.md

 After the protocol is finished, each node will have the new group file written out as `group2.toml`.
 The randomness generation starts only at the specified transition time specified in the new group file.

-In this case, the `Beacon ID` is not required as it is taken from group file.
+In this case, the `Beacon ID` is not required as it is taken from the group file.
 ## Metrics

 The `--metrics <metrics-address>` flag may be used to launch a metrics server at the provided address.
 The address may be specified as `127.0.0.1:port`, or as `:port` to bind to the default network interface.
 The webserver at this port will serve [pprof](https://golang.org/pkg/net/http/pprof/) runtime profiling data at `<metrics>/debug/pprof`, allow triggering golang garbage collection at `<metrics>/debug/gc`, and will serve [prometheus](https://prometheus.io/docs/guides/go-application/) metrics at `<metrics>:/metrics`.
 Prometheus counters track the number of gRPC requests sent and received by the drand node, as well as the number of HTTP API requests.
 This endpoint should not be exposed publicly.
 If desired, prometheus metrics can be used as a data source for [grafana dashboards](https://grafana.com/docs/grafana/latest/features/datasources/prometheus/) or other monitoring services.